Virtomize/confluence-go-api/README.md

 - get, update, delete content
 - get user information

+If you miss some feature implementation, feel free to open an issue or send pull requests.
+I will take look as soon as possible.

 ## Installation

 If you already installed GO on your system and configured it properly than its simply: